anhvipx266/RbxUtils/LISENCE.md

 Copyright (c) 2024 Tran Van An

-All rights reserved.

-This software and associated documentation files (the "Software") may only be used with explicit permission from the copyright holder.
-Any use, reproduction, modification, distribution, or other exploitation of the Software, in whole or in part, without prior written authorization is strictly prohibited.
+Permission is hereby granted to any person to use, modify, distribute, and integrate this software and its associated resources (the “Software”) into any project — including commercial ones — **provided that proper attribution is given** to the original author: **Tran Van An**.

+## Conditions

+- Attribution must be clearly visible in the source code, documentation, or user interface.
+- You may not claim authorship of this Software in whole or in part.
+- This license does **not** grant trademark rights or endorsement by the author.

+## Disclaimer

+This Software is provided “as is” without warranty of any kind.
+The author is not liable for any damages arising from the use of this Software.

-For permission requests, please contact mangan1901@gmail.com
+For questions, contact: mangan1901@gmail.com